jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 **MUSIC ON MY MIND 2020**

 Our campaign to raise awareness of mental health in music is in full swing!

+**Carl Cox on Anxiety**

+Check out our animation of legendary DJ Carl Cox talking to psychiatrist Doc Kamran about his experiences of anxiety as a young DJ, how he deals with it now and tips for others on coping:

+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fmusiconmymind1%2Fvideos%2F467651664194996%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

-Catch all the content on our social media channels: [Facebook](https://www.facebook.com/musiconmymind1) | [Instagram](https://www.instagram.com/musiconmy.mind/) | [Twitter](https://twitter.com/MusiconmyMind7)
+Catch all our music-related mental health content on our social media channels: [Facebook](https://www.facebook.com/musiconmymind1) | [Instagram](https://www.instagram.com/musiconmy.mind/) | [Twitter](https://twitter.com/MusiconmyMind7)

 We are accepting donations to raise funds for mental health in music until the end of October.
 50% of all proceeds raised will go to [Support Act](https://supportact.org.au/) who help artists and music workers facing mental health problems and the rest will help with the costs of ‘Music on My Mind’ now and in the future.